MickMacLean/mickmaclean.github.io/astro_1.md

 In order to make sure an object is only increasing its flux in Ha and not simply becoming brighter in all wavelengths, we need another nearby wavelength to compare: Ha off.

-When we take images of space, we must process the raw data prior to analysis.
-We also superimpose the processed images on top of each other to create a deeper image of our region, allowing us to see deeper into space and view fainter objects more accurately; hundreds of images will result in only a few data points, at least for our investigation into flux changes.

 ### The Data
 The data taken utilized the WIYN 0.9m telescope on Kitt Peak National Observatory with the Half-Degree Imager (HDI), and spans 8 nights from January 19-26, 2020; only 6 nights of data were used due to weather conditions.
 The regions of space I have analyzed are the Taurus V410 field and the Praesepe cluster, the former, a young star forming region of 1-3Myrs old, and the latter, a cluster of about 600-800Myr old.